Marrtinerz/Marrtinerz/README.md

 ---

-Welcome to my Github Profile!
+Welcome to my GitHub Profile!

 ### 👨‍💻 About Me
 I am a **product-minded software engineer** and an MS candidate in Electrical & Computer Engineering at CU Boulder.
 With a unique background blending 7 years of rigorous technical editing with full-stack architecture, I specialize in designing and deploying scalable web applications.
 I thrive on solving complex backend problems—like high-concurrency database design and state management—while delivering hyper-performant frontends.